NORFOLK, APRIL 2021

 Moving back outside, and feeling a pleasing amount of heat on what was turning in to the most glorious of days, I took in the exterior.
 The perpendicular square tower is battlemented and buttressed, and has flint flushwork at top. bottom and on the buttresses.
 A mythical beast sits contentedly, looking out to the west from the south porch.
 High up, and not so content, an ancient looking gargoyle looks out in distress.
 A very lovely church, which I enjoyed visiting very much.
 I also enjoyed the locally sourced sausage rolls from the village shop next to the church.
 Strange how my memories of churches visited go hand in hand with quality food consumed!

-We moved on, arriving at Tittleshall, and the church of St Mary, early in the afternoon.
+Back to the April crawl, we moved on, arriving at Tittleshall, and the church of St Mary, early in the afternoon.
 This was another church to be open and it was good to see a higher percentage of churches being open at this point.

 I stood to the south of the church taking in the exterior, a friendly dog running across the field behind me.
 A couple trailed along behind. 'he won't hurt you' the lady shouted across to me.
 My safety hadn't even crossed my mind to be honest as the friendly looking dog sprinted across the field towards me, tongue hanging out as he ran.